aldopando/BellabeatCaseStudy/Merging.md

 ![image](https://github.com/user-attachments/assets/3d826a99-4f3f-4c17-b79d-6127b3f760ac)

 ***We observed that users' weight did not show significant changes throughout the two-month period.
 Additionally, the data is incomplete.
-Participants did not track their weight every day and only recorded it sporadically.
+Participants did not track their weight every day and only recorded it occasionally.
 Therefore, we decided to include all available weight data from both datasets, regardless of whether some users are missing weight information in one of them.
 Our goal is to use the weight data as an overall indicator of the participants' health status during the survey.***

 **Hence, we will use OUTER JOIN statement in SQL to include all the users' weight data**